Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 ATMs (cash machines) to withdraw Argentinean Pesos can be found in many places and do accept foreign cards.

 A word of warning: There has been (and still is, I believe) an upper limit on how much you can withdraw from an ATM at each transaction.
 This is for security and fraud reasons.
 This limit is relatively low (ARS 2000?).
 If you need more you will have to make multiple withdrawals, with the risk of running up more bank charges.
+Update: In 2019 this upper limit seems to have been removed.
 In some cases, cash machines also run out of money (or for some reason don’t accept a foreign card) so you might need to go ATM hunting.
 In Buenos Aires, there are plenty of ATMs, in other cities much fewer.

 It is a good idea to make sure you always have some small(ish) denomination ARS bills which will make it easier to tip.